 Remove the chicken and dip it into the tapioca starch seasoning blend.
 Toss the chicken to coat it.

-If you want to try one of my old Texan favorites…you need to try this easy Gluten Free Chicken Fried Steak recipe!
-If you make chicken nuggets with this recipe, you can use them for my Gluten Free Orange Chicken!
+If you want to try one of my old Texan favorites, you need to try this easy Gluten-Free Chicken Fried Steak recipe!
+If you make Gluten-Free Chicken Nuggets with this recipe, you can use them for my Gluten Free Orange Chicken!

 Frequently Asked Questions:

 I have not tried this recipe in an air fryer yet, but one of my readers has tried it.
-She said the fried chicken would take around 25 minutes to cook in an air fryer.
+She said the fried chicken took her around 25 minutes to cook in an air fryer.

 Sides To Serve With Fried Chicken:

-- Cream Cheese Mashed Potatoes with this easy Gluten Free Gravy
+- My kids love serving Cream Cheese Mashed Potatoes with this creamy Gluten Free Gravy with the fried chicken.

 Love This Recipe?